Texas Tech Engineering Fair

 *Free event located in the lobby of the Science Spectrum.
 Standard museum rates of $8.00 for adults and $6.50 for children (3-12) and Seniors (60+) will apply for those choosing to attend the museum.

 **This one day only, see the film Dream Big: Engineering Our World in the OMNI Theater for a special discounted rate of only $5.00 per ticket (all ages 3+).

 Severe Weather Awareness Day

 Saturday, March 7th – 10:00am to 4:00pm

-The Student Chapter of the American Meteorological Society at Texas Tech University, along with KCBD News Channel 11, the National Weather Service, and the Science Spectrum, will be hosting Lubbock’s 12th annual Severe Weather Awareness Day on Saturday, March 3rd, from 10:00am to 4:00pm at the Science Spectrum & OMNI Theater.
+The Student Chapter of the American Meteorological Society at Texas Tech University, along with KCBD News Channel 11, the National Weather Service, and the Science Spectrum, will be hosting Lubbock’s 14th annual Severe Weather Awareness Day on Saturday, March 7th, from 10:00am to 4:00pm at the Science Spectrum & OMNI Theater.

 Activities will include hands-on weather experiments for kids of all ages, live weather demonstrations with tornado and lightning simulators, information on severe weather preparedness, and door prizes.
 Storm Chasing vehicles and weather instrumentation from Texas Tech’s Severe Storm Research Team as well as emergency vehicles from area EMS and Fire Departments will be on-site and open for all to see.

-This is a *FREE event for the general public and will be located in the Science Spectrum’s main lobby and front lawn. *Standard ticket rates apply for all OMNI Theater films and museum admission.
+This is a *FREE event for the general public and will be located in the Science Spectrum’s main lobby and front lawn.